sebastiaan-dev/terraform-provider-lcmd/README.md

 }
 ```

 All files beneath the source directory whose name ends with the configured template extension (defaults to `.tmpl`) are rendered using Go templates with the values from `env.variables`.
 The rendered content is written to a sibling file that shares the same name minus the template extension (for example, `config.yaml.tmpl` becomes `config.yaml`).
-If a template references a variable that is not defined, the data source now raises a clear error pointing to the missing environment key.
+If a template references a variable that is not defined, the resource raises a clear error pointing to the missing environment key.
 The provided variables are also exported to the build command's environment, so build tooling can reference them with standard shell expansion.

 ## Developing the Provider